 ImPACT Applications' training model is completely digital.
 Video on demand (VOD) is the primary offering for the medical community as well as various credential programs.
 Credential programs are tailored for specific members of the concussion care team and contain CE eligible courses that discuss best practices in concussion care.

 Practice managers, billing, and reimbursement specialists can take these free ImPACT Applications' courses that cover billing and coding for concussion, onboarding, and how to navigate the ImPACT Applications Customer Center.

 Consumers can receive education about concussion, get access to concussion care, and understand how baseline testing works via the ImPACT baseline learning center.
 For at-home users, Alexa skill Flash Briefings and free concussion pocket guides are easily accessible and downloadable on Amazon.

 Creating access to this information was a priority due to the growing amount of misinformation about head injuries and concussion prevention products.
 The FDA also recognized an influx of device companies making unqualified claims about assessing, diagnosing, and managing head injuries.
 To notify the public, the FDA released a safety communication that warns against the use of medical devices that are not cleared or approved by the FDA.

 ImPACT Applications’ Focus for the Future

 Changes in medical devices, regulation, technology, patient demands, and cost measures have influenced the healthcare industry for the better.
-ImPACT Applications will continue increasing accessibility by planning to move into telemedicine.
-Many large health systems, particularly in North America, are starting to do baseline testing and manage injuries with post-injury testing on telemedicine platforms.
-With this technological advancement, ImPACT Applications will continue to bring concussion care to patients worldwide.
+ImPACT Applications continues looking for ways to improve accessibility to concussion care and optimize remote administration of our concussion assessment tools.
+With these technological advancements, ImPACT Applications strives to bring concussion care to patients worldwide.